-Grande Candelle m.
-465
+Grande Candelle 465 m

 Between Marseille and Cassis the Mediterranean coast forms one of the most beautiful limestone massif of the world, wild and well preserved despite being close to civilization: the Calanques of Marseille.
-A truly magical place for many outdoor activities, including hiking and climbing.
+A truly magical place to play many outdoor activities, including hiking and climbing.
 The white limestone of the Calanques overlooks narrow fjords and blue and turquoise sea with unmatched aesthetics and offers unforgettable sensations.
 Grande Candelle is a secluded stone-sentinel in the heart of the Calanques, a true summit offering exciting climbing routes and spectacular scenery.
 It's the symbol of climbing in the Calanques, suspended in the sky between land and sea, a unique place in the world.
 Although not Calanques highest peak - that is in fact Mont Puget - Grande Candelle has always been regarded as the summit par excellence of the Calanques.
 The climb is extremely varied on slabs, chimneys and cracks and the rock quality is excellent.
 Definitely a place not to be missed, as well as the great classic of the mountain, Arête de Marseille, so named in reason of its orientation towards Marseille (West) and opposed to an other longer ridge facing East, the Arête de Cassis.

 It will be described the approach from the town of Cassis, located to the East of Marseille.